-At 13, I came to America when my mother decided it was best that I live with my father and his family, abandoning my childhood roots in the lands of Ghana and Liberia.
+I came to America when my mother decided it was best that I live with my father and his family.
+I was 13 years old, abandoning my childhood roots entangled in the lands between Ghana and Liberia.
 My father never fully accepted my homosexuality.
 That spawned a tumultuous relationship between him and me.

 Back home I identified as heterosexual.
 I never had same-sex desires or curiosity.
 I loved and enjoyed being with multiple women.
 I was the textbook “player.”
 Other men would hit on me.
-There was always neighborhood speculation but I never confirmed the rumors–because they weren’t true.
+There was always speculation but I never affirmed the rumors, because they weren’t true.
 Even when I was molested by my older male cousins, over and over, I never thought…this is what I actually wanted.

 Somewhere, somehow, America changed that.
 I don’t blame this country.
 In fact, I don’t know where to place blame, or if in fact my conversion to a gay man needs to be by the fault of someone or something.
 Being gay suddenly felt natural as I became more assimilated to American culture.

 Sometimes I feel this lifestyle isn’t for me.
 Even the men I think I love run away.
 I wonder if they fear my brokenness or think I’m an imposter.
-Being a 25 year-old man who has never experienced a genuine relationship with another person that lasts more than two months is discouraging.
-It’s as if signs from God tell me I am unfit for love — possibly because I am loving the wrong sex.
-I’m not even committed to my own sexuality enough to either willfully disobey Him or to retreat to grace.
+Being a 25 year-old man who has never experienced a genuine relationship with another person that lasts more than the two month mark is discouraging.
+Nothing feels more conflicting like signs from God telling me I am unfit forlove…possibly because I am loving the wrong sex.
+I’m not even committed to my own sexuality to either willfully disobey Him or to retreat to grace.

-I am a religious hypocrite, even a dishonor to the homosexual community.
-Though an advocate, I cannot see myself marrying the same sex.
-Yet how reckless would I be to wed a woman and still sleep with men.
+I am a hypocrite, a dishonor to the homosexual community even.
+Though an advocate, I cannot see myself being a participant in same-sex marriage.
+Yet how reckless would I be to wed a woman and sleep with men.
 I have a severe disdain for DL (down low) husbands—especially those who do not identify as gay.
 I used to date one.
 I met him in Lakeforest Mall.
-Our affair started with him quoting scriptures about homosexuality as a sin.
+Our affair started with him quoting biblical scriptures about the sins of being homosexual.
 But I digress.
 All in all my ambiguity leaves me restless.
 But my journey leaves me confident that my destination will have purpose.

-Lovers motivate me, gay or straight.
+Lovers motivate me.
 Their ambitions elevate my own.
 I yearn to love and be loved.
 This wasn’t intended to be a love story—or a lack thereof.
 I venture through life with many unanswered questions.
 I have yet to seek answers.
 My story is incomplete, and abruptly so.
-That is because it is ongoing.
+That is because it is still ongoing.

 Finding yourself is not easy.
+I have no regrets because I have learned.
+And I never regret my lessons.
 I’m still living.
 I’m still learning.
 I’m still exploring.
 I am 25 years old and I am not yet found.
 But I refuse to settle for things of the world to compensate for my happiness and self-fulfillment.
-They have proven to be hollow.
+They have proven to be…hollow.
 There is more to life than that.
-That I know and deserve. —END—
+That I know and deserve.